 What Is HDR Photography?

 HDR stands for High Dynamic Range.
-In a nutshell, the dynamic range of a scene tells you how different the brightest parts of the scene (the highlights) are from the darkest parts of the scene (the shadows).
+The dynamic range of a scene tells you how different the brightest parts of the scene (the highlights) are from the darkest parts of the scene (the shadows).

-The human eye can see a much higher dynamic range than any camera, including the camera of your iPhone.
-We can easily see the details of a dark windmill against bright sky, but do you know what happens when we take photos of a scene like that?
+The human eye can see a much greater dynamic range than any camera, including the camera of your iPhone.
+We can easily see the details of a dark windmill against a bright sky, but what happens when we take photos of a scene like that?

-Of course, we could try to correct this by setting the exposure on the windmills, right?
+Of course, we could try to correct this by setting the exposure on the windmill.
 To do that, all we have to do is tap on the dark windmill to make sure it’s exposed properly.
 That’s exactly what I did in the photo below.

 If you look at the sky in this photo, you’ll notice that it’s mostly white with a few strange-looking blue clouds on the right side.
-This sky looks really bad in comparison to the other photo, and once again the result doesn’t look particularly good.
+In other words, by properly exposing for the windmills, I have overexposed the sky.